fishjump/wallpaper-engine-kde-rs/README.md

 - [ ] Logger, watch debug output in the plasma shell.
 - [x] Switch to `anyhow` for error handling.

+## Playground

+- [] Finish a workflow in test mod, 1. load a scene file and mount unpacked files, 2. load the scene.json file, 3. read the shader files, 4. render the wallpaper.

 ## Notes

 - Shaders in a unpacked scene file is not using standard GLSL.
 They support `#include`, which comes from `~/steam/steamapps/common/wallpaper_engine/assets/`.
 Technically, I can embed these files, but due to the copyright issue, I will not do that.